coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

     return subClasses;
 }
 {% endhighlight %}
-Finally, we implement Feign `ErrorDecoder`, deserialize the body into the `RestException` object we use who hold the `errorCode` and `message` and we use this to return the proper exception :
+Finally, we need to implement Feign `ErrorDecoder`.
+We deserialize the body into the `RestException` object who holds the `message` and the `errorCode` used to map to the proper exception :
 {% highlight java %}
 @Override
 public Exception decode(String methodKey,